NovaVoidHowl/CVRFury-Docs/pages/Components/DSU.markdown

 ## DSU (Data Storage Unit)

+{: .warning-no-title }

+> Note there is currently no proper config UI for modules stored in a DSU at this time
+>
+> You can however use the dev mode UI, this is not intended for general use but is functional.\
+> To enable add a `Component Dev Mode Enabler` component to the
+> same gameObject as the DSU and tick the 'Dev Mode Enabled' checkbox

 This is the core component for each prefab.\
 It is intended that you add one (and only one), to the root gameObject of your prefab.